-.4 Hall C The report acknowledges traffic and parking problems in WM and goes as far to propose the use of land to create new parking space and create safer pedestrian space.
-Improved public transport would reduce this need. our Neighbourhood Plan.
-It is considered we may need a NP Section 7 has been updated to cover this.
+Ref Name of Body/ 'Resident' Policy Para Representation Response by Qualifying Body Amendment to Plan а b С c1 d e f 14 Hall C Para 7.1 The report acknowledges traffic and parking problems in WM and goes as far to propose the use of land to create new parking space and create safer pedestrian space.
+Improved public transport would reduce this need.
+Noted, but public transport is currently outside the scope of our Neighbourhood Plan.
+It is considered we may need a policy to cover transport links.
+NP Section 7 has been updated to cover this.
 The regeneration of the station house at Campsea Ashe, and improved station facilities have made it a desirable location to start and end train journeys.
 Nonetheless, public transport to and from the station is minimal with only a couple of busses per day (which exclude commuter travel times).
 This results in the car park there being full to capacity most days, meaning it is not always possible to travel from there.
 Increased bus services to/from the station would result in less cars being used as a mode of transport there.
 Suffolk Coastal Links responsive transport busses have been reduced, resulting in it not being responsive enough to meet the needs of potential users.
-Neighbourhood Plan.
-This will be investigated outside the Neighbourhood Plan land for light industrial use.
+Very well made point.
+This will be investigated outside the Neighbourhood Plan.
+Intiatives to take this matter forward will be supported by WMPC.
+This will be investigated outside the Neighbourhood Plan Older residents are a higher percentage in WM.
+Young people have no choice but to leave the village for work purposes as the poor public transport service limits work opportunities.
+The Neighbourhood Plan Committee have tried to identify land for light industrial use.
 Unfortunately the only piece of land that we identified as suitable was unavailable.
+Old School has been allocated for community and business/employment use if it becomes available.
 The Riverside Industrial Estate is protected by Policy SCLP12.42 in the Local Plan.
-No amendment to NP is therefore required. the coming year in a bid to save money.
-Your plan does not acknowledge how WM will be protected from potential cuts to an already dire service. , NP Section 7 has been updated to cover this. amount of cars on our roads? residents use their private cars to get to work.
+No amendment to NP is therefore required.
+Unfortunately the Wickham Market Neighbourhood Plan only covers Wickham Market parish and public transport is a much wider issue.
+We will be making clear within the plan that a good bus service is essential for the village, but the truth is that it may not have any influence on future cuts in services.
+NP Section 7 has been updated to cover this.
+Environmentally, how is the WM plan contributing to reducing the amount of cars on our roads?
+A good point, the plan will not reduce the cars on our roads.
+Wickham Market is a rural village and the majority of residents use their private cars to get to work.
 Additional houses will be built with adequate parking.
 Local Plan still has the old SCC guidance with regard to residential parking.
-This policy tries to force people to use public SCLP4.12 of the Local Plan protects the retail centre of Wickham Market.
+This policy tries to force people to use public transport by providing inadequate residential parking.
+This has proven to have had a very detrimental effect on some rural communities.
+SCLP4.12 of the Local Plan protects the retail centre of Wickham Market.
 WICK11 sets out our requireement to improve cycling, walking, and disability access routes in order to minimise car use within Wickham Market.
 No update is required to NP.